Please note, as at Monday 18/10/21 this page is in the process of being updated and should be finalised by tomorrow, 19/10/21.

 There is no place for alcohol or other drugs in the workplace.

-- According to the Drug Use Monitoring Australia (DUMA) survey there is a very strong link between opiate use and property crimes.
-The survey found very high levels of illicit drug use among people who are detained in police lock-ups for driving offences, crimes of violence and disorder offences.
+- According to the Drug Use Monitoring Australia (DUMA)2 survey there is a very strong link between opiate use and property crimes.
+The survey found very high levels of illicit drug use among people who are detained by police for driving offences, crimes of violence and disorder offences.

 - Several studies conducted by the NSW Bureau of Crime Statistics and Research have found a ‘strong’ relationship between frequent cannabis use by young people and criminal offences.

-A large proportion of the data mentioned below was sourced from 2010-2015 National Drug Strategy Household Survey (NDHSHS) managed by the Australian Institute for Health and Welfare.
+Unless otherwise mentioned, the majority of the data included in this section was sourced from the 2019 National Drug Strategy Household Survey (NDSHS) managed by the Australian Institute for Health and Welfare.6

 Studies have suggested that :

-- 16 Australians die every week because of illegal drugs (Working Paper No. 81 Kathryn Heiler – University of Sydney 2002)
+- 21 Australians die every week because of illegal drugs.11

 - About 80% of those in prison are there for drug-related offences